hassanmortagy/Walking-in-the-Shadow/README.md

 *Walking_in_the_shadow_code.ipynb*

-## We also provide separate python files for each experiment for convenience:
+## We also provide separate python files for each experiment:
 * To run the video - co-localization experiment:
 *python Video Co-localization.py*<br/><br/>